Kappa Alpha Society

 The Kappa Alpha Society (ΚΑ) is a North American social college fraternity.
 Founded in 1825, it was the progenitor of the modern fraternity system in North America.
-It is considered to be the oldest national, secret, Greek-letter social fraternity and was the first of the fraternities which would eventually become known as the Union Triad that pioneered the North American system of social fraternities.
+It is considered to be the oldest continuously active national, secret, Greek-letter social fraternity and was the first of the fraternities which would eventually become known as the Union Triad (along with Sigma Phi and Delta Phi) that pioneered the North American system of social fraternities.

 While several fraternities claim to be the oldest, Baird's Manual states that ΚΑ has maintained a continuous existence since its foundation, making it the oldest undergraduate fraternity that exists today.
-As of 2022, there are five active chapters in the United States and Canada.
+As of 2026, there are five active chapters, three in the United States and two in Canada.

-This organization is not to be confused with the Kappa Alpha Order, a completely separate national fraternity.
+This organization is not to be confused with the Kappa Alpha Order, a completely separate national fraternity founded in 1865.